 Written communication will take place over email.
 Students are responsible for reading the content of CFC communication sent to their email account.
 Program staff will be present during live Zoom activities and will hold a check-in with participants at the end of each day.
 Much of the communication with participants once the program starts will be live, over Zoom.
 Participants will be given the camp schedule in advance.
 Meetings are scheduled to begin at the same time each day, making the program schedule easy to follow.

 Orientation will take place over a combination of live Zoom meetings, and pre-recorded podcasts that participants can listen to on their own time.
 Language training is not necessary, since the Vietnamese coaches are proficient in English.
-Participants will be taught some Vietnamese phrases during the cultural exchange sessions of camp, so they can have fun using them in messages to the campers.
-Orientation topics will include: meeting your American and Vietnamese partners, an overview of the program components and goals, tips for effective communication and collaboration with the Vietnamese coaches, ethics of service, and an overview of the community and challenges facing the youth.
+Participants will be taught some Vietnamese phrases during the cultural exchange sessions of camp, so they can have fun using them with the campers.
+Orientation topics will include: meeting your ACE and Vietnamese partners, an overview of the program components and goals, tips for effective communication and collaboration with the Vietnamese coaches, ethics of service, and an overview of the community and challenges facing the youth.

 The program leader will lead biweekly reflection sessions.
-Focus will be on topics such as what we are learning about Vietnam, what we are discovering about ourselves and our culture through the immersion with our Vietnamese peers, as well as insights we have on cross-cultural work, and how to be an effective teacher.
+Focuses will be on topics such as what we are learning about Vietnam, what we are discovering about ourselves and our culture through the immersion with our Vietnamese peers, as well as insights we have on cross-cultural work, and how to be an effective teacher.